h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

   been removed.
 Also, ``H2OContext`` can be created as ``H2OContext.getOrCreate()`` or ``H2OContext.getOrCreate(conf)``.
   The other variants of this method have been removed.

-- It is now required to explicitly create ``H2OContext`` before you run any of our exposed algorithm.
-Previously, the algorithms would create the H2OContext on demand.
+- It is now required to explicitly create ``H2OContext`` before you run any of our exposed algorithms.
+Previously, the algorithm would create the H2OContext on demand.

 From 3.28.1 to 3.30
 -------------------